rppld/vue-plugin-autoscroll/README.md

 ## Usage

-Import the package and activate the plugin where you initialise your Vue instance
+Import the package and activate the plugin

 ```javascript
 import Vue from "vue"